 The Royal Warrants (known as Statutes) instituting the three New Zealand Orders prescribe the maximum number of appointments which may be made to each, either at any one time or on an annual basis.

-Apart from Gallantry and Bravery Awards, appointments to the New Zealand Orders cannot be made for persons who are now deceased.
+Apart from Gallantry and Bravery Awards, appointments to the New Zealand Orders cannot be made for persons who have died.

-In the case of honours for meritorious services to the community and to other fields of endeavour, announced on the occasion of the New Year and The Queen’s Birthday, a nominee is required to indicate his or her acceptance of the honour before The Queen formally approves the appointment to a particular Order.
-Persons who are now deceased are not in a position to indicate their acceptance.
+In the case of honours for meritorious services to the community and to other fields of endeavour, announced on the occasion of the New Year and The King’s Birthday, a nominee is required to indicate his or her acceptance of the honour before The King formally approves the appointment to a particular Order.
+Persons who have died are not in a position to indicate their acceptance.

 Existing holders of British Honours